compleatang/Legal-Markdown-Sublime/README.md

 # Introduction

-This package is (going to be) a set of snippets and commands to help build legal documents in Sublime.
+This package is a set of commands to help build legal documents in Sublime.
 It is opinionated in that I prefer to use [Pandoc](http://johnmacfarlane.net/pandoc/), along with my [Legal Markdown Gem](https://github.com/compleatang/legal-markdown).
-That said, the snippets should work just fine for any set up you may have.
-The snippets are currently scoped for markdown files (not multimarkdown).
-That means they will not work in other syntaxes.
-If you open a document and want to use the snippets, simply change your syntax for that file to markdown by going to View -> Syntax -> Markdown.
-If you have MultiMarkdown installed you'll have a submenu under Markdown, select Markdown from there.

-At this point I've only a sample snippet as I haven't yet had time to do much on this package.
-I plan to have snippets built into three folders: Contracts Snippets, Filings Snippets, Policy Snippets.
+I use the Gem as a prepocessor and Pandoc as a post processor.

+# Dependencies

+You will need to have both the gem and pandoc installed and in your PATH for this Package to work properly.
+See the above links for installing these.

 # Using

-Very simple.
-From a markdown file just open the command pallette, type Snippet and whatever you're looking for, then hit enter and voila it should be there.
+## Step 1 - Build the YAML Front Matter

+The Package will scan your document for optional clauses, mixins, and structured headers according to the Gem format and will automatically populate the YAML front matter for you.
+I find this a lifesaver on long templates -- particularly when I've changed some of the provisions deep in the document.
+To build the YAML Front Matter simply open Command Pallette and find Build YAML Front Matter.
+That's it.
+I currently have a default key binding of `ctrl+shift+l` for legal that will also run the command.
+The command is greedy in that it will strip any existing YAML Front Matter you currently have, so be careful using if you've put some unique stuff in the YAML front matter.

 # Installation